Watch: Upset rugby player strikes own teammate; investigation launched

 Atkins said Napier Pirate had the "right" to bring anyone who "brought the club into disrepute" before its management committee to explain themselves.

-Morrison told the Herald he regretted his actions, which he said occured in the heat of the moment after comments from his team-mate.
+Morrison told the Herald he regretted his actions, which he said occurred in the heat of the moment after comments from his teammate.

 "I apologised to Kelsey immediately," he said.